 Operating Systems are a necessity for modern computers to work properly.
-There is a variety of different makes and versions, depending on the hardware device in use.
+There are a variety of different makes and versions, depending on the hardware device in use.

-PC's use Microsoft Windows.
-Mac's use OS X. Both are classed as commerical operating systems, which means there is a cost associated with each.
-You must buy a genuine license to use.
+PCs use Microsoft Windows.
+Mac's use OS X. Both are classed as commercial operating systems, which means there is a cost associated with each.
+You must buy a genuine licence to use.
 This limits software theft.

-Some people use LINUX which is classed as an open source O/S. This means it is free to use and you don't need to buy a license.
+Some people use LINUX, which is classed as an open source O/S. This means it is free to use, and you don't need to buy a licence.
 LINUX comes in various forms, such as Ubuntu or Mandrake.

-Device drivers enable the O/S to interact with hardware components.
+Device drivers enable the Operating System to interact with hardware components.
 Each main hardware component requires a loaded device driver program to interact with the O/S.

 As with all software forms, device drivers are updated frequently.
 The benefits of doing this include bug fixes, improved security and performance.